 Service dogs are extensively trained to perform tasks for disabilities, while ESAs simply provide comfort to people suffering from mental illnesses by just being present.
 The new law punishes anyone attempting to pass their ESA as a service dog, but ethical ESA owners never had that problem.

 What do the new 2022 ESA laws in California require?

-The new ESA law in California has three major parts; two relate to notices that businesses that sell ESA dogs and accessories must give buyers.
-A third part redefines the requirements of the licensed medical professional who issue the ESA letter.
+The new ESA law in California has two major elements.
+The first relates to notices that businesses that sell ESA dogs and accessories must give buyers.

-The third major component of the new California ESA law affects the licensed healthcare professionals that issue ESA letters.
-Under existing HUD and CA laws, an ESA owner proves to their landlord that they have an ESA by providing an ESA letter from a licensed healthcare professional.
+The new California ESA law will affect all licensed healthcare professionals that issue ESA letters.
+The way to prove that you have an emotional support animal is by showing your landlord you have an ESA letter from a licensed healthcare professional.